 We had a good chat to him and eased his worries and shared that if he stuck with us, his running would improve and he would be able to run games out well.
 So he worked hard.
 His bad habits were deeply ingrained so it took a lot of work.
 But slowly it all came together and he began to fly.
 He was floating over the ground.
 For the next eight years, he became one of the elite running half backs in the game.

 Everyone can learn to run (providing there is not some extreme physical limitation preventing it).
 It matters not who you are.
 You can learn and get better and give yourself a genuine chance to enjoy running.

-The next groups will commence Monday May 3rd.
+The next group will commence immediately after New Year.
 The cost of the program is: